Shubham-Anand-Coder/Code-Foxie-Challenge/README.md

 	c.
 Any other notes you feel relevant for the evaluation of your solution

-## My Assumptions for console based solution:
+## My Assumptions for console based solution: ( Solution.cpp is the file name )

 1. The no. of containers present in the truck is equal to the no. of vareities of beers given.
 2. Duration of journey will be given